-In 2020, the SAR-MISSION and SAR-RIVERSIDEAVE sites were monitored once by OCWD in August, but no data was collected at SAR-LACADENA-01.
+In 2021, the SAR-MISSION and SAR-RIVERSIDEAVE sites were monitored once by OCWD on August, 17, 2021, but no data was collected at SAR-LACADENA-01.

 A review of this data showed an insufficient amount of available surface water quality monitoring data to evaluate compliance with the water quality objective specified in the Basin Plan.
 Table 3-6 presents a summary of the results of this monitoring.